 American Journal of Alzheimer's Disease and Other Dementias® operates a conventional single-blind reviewing policy in which the reviewer's name is always concealed from the submitting author.
 A minimum of two reviewers consider each manuscript.

 For details of manuscript preparation not covered herein, please examine recent issues of the journal.
+American Journal of Alzheimer's Disease and Other Dementias® does not accept qualitative research, case reports, or systematic reviews for publication.

 2. Submission Process